 Of course, being emotionally more reactive and focused on the negative isn’t likely to improve anyone’s relationship.
 But sleep deprivation also directly affects how we perceive and treat our partners.

-Scientists at UC Berkeley found that lack of sleep diminishes gratitude for our romantic partners.
-One really interesting aspect of this study?
+One study found that lack of sleep diminishes gratitude for our romantic partners.
 Researchers found that it only took one person in the relationship to be short on sleep for both partners to feel a diminished sense of gratitude toward the other.
 That’s right: your partner’s poor sleep can make you less appreciative of them, even if you aren’t lacking sleep yourself.

 Sleep deprivation also diminishes our capacity for empathy, an emotional skill that’s critical to healthy relationships.
 Empathy is the ability to understand another person’s feelings, thoughts, and experiences.
 I tell my patients to think of it as the experience of truly walking in another person’s shoes.

-Scientists recently studied the effects of sleep on emotional empathy and found that when sleep deprived, we’re less able to demonstrate empathy for others.
+When sleep deprived, we’recalso less able to demonstrate empathy for others.
 That means we’re less able to see things from another person’s point of view, less able to recognize and imagine their feelings.
 This aligns with other research showing that sleep deprivation impairs our ability to accurately recognize emotions in other people.

 These skills of self-awareness, appreciation for others, and empathy are essential parts of our emotional intelligence—and sleep deprivation impairs them, often weakening our bonds of trust and communication in the relationships that are most important to us.
 Studies show couples who are sleep deprived fight more and resolve conflicts less successfully than well rested partners.
-And it only takes one person in a couple who is short on sleep to increase conflicts, according to research.
+And it only takes one person in a couple who is short on sleep to increase conflicts.

 As with other aspects of sleep deprivation, men and women appear to experience some of the emotional impact of poor sleep differently.
 I led a study a few years ago that investigated how much sleep men and women need.
 Our study found women experience more anger, more hostility, and more depression first thing in the morning than men do.
 We know that overall, women’s brains expend more energy than men’s do.
 Most scientists chalk this up to women’s ability to multitask.
 That additional energy expenditure means women need more sleep, to restore full, healthy function to their brains.
 When they don’t get the full amount of restorative sleep they need, emotional difficulties can arise.
 They arise for men too—but women’s may occur more quickly or more often, because of women’s particular sleep needs.